 - Make sure you understand what’s your policy covers.
 Note that a standard homeowners policy will cover damage caused by firefighters while extinguishing the fire in your home.

 Reviewing the Payout of Your Homeowners Insurance Fire Claim

 In the event that the insurance company says your policy doesn’t cover specific damage, or if you believe the payout is low, request that they explain in writing in a home insurance claim denial letter how the adjuster arrived at that estimate.
 Ask them to include any reasons certain items aren’t covered and if there are any coverage limits.
-If your house insurance claim is denied, or you still believe your insurance company is not providing you the proper compensation after filing a homeowners insurance claim, you may need to consider pursuing an insurance bad faith suit.
+If your house insurance claim is denied, or you still believe your insurance company is not providing you the proper compensation after filing a homeowners insurance fire claim, you may need to consider pursuing an insurance bad faith suit.

 It’s important to have a seasoned professional working with you on your insurance to review the fine print and explain why it may be worth the additional premium cost.
 This can make a significant difference if disaster strikes.
 Thompson Law Office specializes in expediting homeowners insurance fire claims in California.

 And when purchasing an insurance policy, don’t be pennywise and pound foolish.
 Make sure your policy has a strong “loss of use” provision and sufficient coverage to help in a wildfire crisis.

 Thompson Law Offices is here to answer any of your questions about your homeowners insurance after fire loss claim, or about the property damage insurance claims process.
 All consultations are free.
 We encourage you to contact our office to speak with one of our experienced injury lawyers to ensure you receive the maximum compensation available to you from your homeowners insurance fire claim.
 Call 1-650-513-6111 to speak with us.